BrownParticleAstro/Grav-Nav-RL-Multiplayer/README.md

 ## 🛰️ Single-Player Simulation Project

-This repository also contains the original single-ship reinforcement learning framework.

-### 🌟 Overview

 The original goal was to simulate spacecraft orbital control by training a PPO model to pilot a spacecraft, achieving stable orbits with minimal fuel cost.

 **Core features include:**